peteroupc/peteroupc.github.io/randomtest.md

 In general, a hash function without PractRand failures is worthy of mention if it's noncryptographic and faster than hash functions designed for cryptography, such as MD5 and the SHA family.

 **Combined PRNGs.** As G. Marsaglia (in KISS), D. Jones (in JKISS), and A. Fog (2015\)[^2] have recognized, combining two or more PRNGs of weaker quality often leads to a higher-quality PRNG.
-A PRNG that isn't high-quality could be converted to a high-quality PRNG in one of the following ways:
+It might be possible to convert a PRNG that isn't high-quality to a high-quality PRNG in one of the following ways:

 - If the PRNG has at least 128 bits of state and uses a _permutation function_[^3] `P(x)` to transform that state, have the PRNG generate each number as follows instead:
      1. Add 1 (or another odd constant[^4]) to the state (using wraparound addition).